bplowry/bplowry.github.io/content/blog/webauthn/part-3-web-authentication-api/index.md

 ---
 title: "The Web Authentication API"
-date: "2019-09-23T04:22:29.924Z"
+date: "2019-12-22T05:38:00.000Z"
-description: "<p>
-There are plenty of problems with passwords: we forget them, we re-use them, and we make them too easy to guess.
-There's light on the horizon, though.
-The Web Authentication API (WebAuthn) could spell the end of passwords on the internet.
-</p><p>
+description: "There is a growing movement towards removing passwords and providing alternatives.
-This is the third post in a series on Web Authentication
+Some of these are being enabled in browsers through the Web Authentication API, which we will explore in the third post in a series on WebAuthn."
-</p>"
-draft: true
 ---

 Other posts in this series: